rebelsky/csc207c/_handouts/project-setup.md

 ## 5\.
 Create a GitHub repository

-Before e can upload our repository to GitHub, you must create an empty GitHub repository for the rpoject.
+Before we can upload our repository to GitHub, you must create an empty GitHub repository for the rpoject.

-First, navigate to <https://github.com> and log in.
+a\.
+Navigate to <https://github.com> and log in.

+b\.
 At the left, you should see a list of repositories.
 Click the **New** button.

+c\.
 Fill in the name of the repository.
 I'd suggest something short and sweet, like "mp32".

+d\.
 Fill in a short description.
 I'd suggest something like "Mini-project 32 for CSC-207 2024Fa".

+e\.
 Make it public.

+f\.
 Do not add a README.

+g\.
 Do not add a .gitignore.

+h\.
 Do not add a license.
 (You might want to add one later.)

+i\.
 Click "Create Repository".

+j\.
 You should see a screen giving some setup instructions.
 You're done on GitHub for the time being.

 ## 6\.
 Connect the local and remote repositories